fusion809/fusion809.github.io-old/_posts/2015-11-24-an-introduction-to-the-command-line-and-bash-scripting-for-sabayon-users.md

 title:  "An Introduction to the Command-Line and Bash Scripting for Sabayon Users"
 date:   2015-11-24
 categories: sabayon, bash, shell-scripting, command-line
+redirect_from:
+  - /2015/10/31/an-introduction-to-the-command-line-and-bash-scripting-for-sabayon-users/
+  - /2015/10/31/an-introduction-to-bash-scripting/
 ---

 {% include image.html image="optipng2.png" description="OptiPNG 0.7.5 running under Bash 4.3.39 in LXTerminal 0.2.0" width = "1240px" float = "none" %}
 {% include note.html note1="Links to Wiki articles are provided in this post for those that wish to learn more, but it is important to note that I cannot guarantee their accuracy." %}

 On **Sabayon Linux** and other [Linux distributions](https://en.wikipedia.org/wiki/Linux_distribution), along with other [Unix](https://en.wikipedia.org/wiki/Unix)/[Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems,[^1] the command-line is a pivotal way by which users can interact with the operating system, the files stored on it and the system's various components.
 The command-line on such systems is usually accessed via so called &ldquo;**[terminal emulators](https://en.wikipedia.org/wiki/Terminal_emulator)**&rdquo;, which start and allow users to interact with their [Unix shell](https://en.wikipedia.org/wiki/Unix_shell).
 It is Unix shells that really serve as the command-line of &#42;nix systems and from within them various command-line programs can be called and used to perform specific tasks.
-Examples of such programs include `cp` (which copies files), `find` (which finds files), `ls` (which lists files), `rm` (which removes files), *etc.* In fact, one of the defining properties of all Unix/Unix-like systems is that they share a set of basic command-line utilities that perform specific and usually singular tasks.
+Examples of such programs include `cp`, `find`, `ls`, `rm`, *etc.* In fact, one of the defining properties of all Unix/Unix-like systems is that they share a set of basic command-line utilities that perform specific and usually singular tasks.
 On Linux platforms such as Sabayon these basic utilities are usually provided by the [**GNU Core Utilities**](https://en.wikipedia.org/wiki/GNU_Core_Utilities) ([sys-apps/coreutils](https://packages.sabayon.org/show/coreutils,156043,sabayon-weekly,amd64,5,standard)) package and the Unix shell used is usually **[Bash](https://en.wikipdia.org/wiki/Bash_(Unix_shell))**.

 **Bash**, which is abbreviated from the **Bourne-again shell**, is a Unix shell and command language, that is developed as part of the [GNU Project](http://www.gnu.org/).
 Along with the [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel) and [package management system](https://en.wikipedia.org/wiki/Package_manager), I would rank Bash as one of the three most important components of a Sabayon Linux system.
 Without it or some other Unix shell in its place, one's ability to interact one's system would be very limited and difficult.
 Bash was originally developed by [Brian J. Fox](https://en.wikipedia.org/wiki/Brian_Fox_(computer_programmer)) in 1989 and has since become the most-widely used Unix shell, with the vast majority of Linux distributions using it as their default command shell (only notable exception I have come across is [Deepin](https://en.wikipedia.org/wiki/Deepin), which uses Zsh) and since the release of 10.3 in October 2003 is has replaced tcsh as the default command shell for [OS X](https://en.wikipedia.org/wiki/OS_X).